timothymin/timothymin.github.io/_posts/2025-04-11-value-function.md

 author: "Joonkyu Min"
 ---

-In RL, we try to maximize the long-term collected rewards.
+In RL, we try to maximize the long-term collected discounted rewards.

 $$
 G^\pi_t = \sum^\infty_{i=0}\gamma^i r_{t+i+1} \le \frac{\sup r}{1-\gamma}
 $$

-Value in MDP is the expected utility of a particular state, following a given policy.
+**Value** in MDP is the **expected utility** of a particular state, following a given policy.

 There are two value functions, state value function $V$, and state-action value function $Q$ .